John Paul Morabito

 – John Paul Morabito

-In 2022 Morabito was appointed Assistant Professor and Head of Textiles at Kent State University.
-Prior to Kent State they wer Assistant Professor of Fiber and Material Studies, School of the Art Institute of Chicago, Chicago, IL.
-Morabito serves as Director-at-Large for the American Tapestry Alliance and Poly-Chair for the Queer and Trans Caucus for Art.
-They hold a BFA from the Maryland Institute College of Art and an MFA from the School of the Art Institute of Chicago.
-From 2013 – 22 Their work has been included in numerous museum exhibitions with upcoming exhibitions at the Art in Embassies Program, Washington DC; Southeastern Center for Contemporary Art (SECCA), The Threads We Follow, curated by Maya Brooks and PATRICIA SWEETOW GALLERY, A Chorus of Twisted Threads, Los Angeles.
+In 2022 Morabito was appointed Assistant Professor and Head of Textiles at Kent State University and now resides in Ohio.
+From 2013 to 2022 Morabito was Assistant Professor, Adj. of Fiber and Material Studies, School of the Art Institute of Chicago, Chicago, IL.
+They serve as Director-at-Large for the American Tapestry Alliance and Poly-Chair for the Queer & Trans Caucus for Art.
+Morabito holds a BFA from the Maryland Institute College of Art and an MFA from the School of the Art Institute of Chicago.
+In tandem with their studio, John Paul Morabito pursues a practice-led scholarship that positions weaving as a critical platform of cultural production.
+Their writing has been published in Art China, The Textile Reader 2 (China Academy of Art), The Journal of Textile Design Research and Practice, Textile: Cloth and Culture, and Bloomsbury’s forthcoming Encyclopedia of World Textiles.
+They are the editor of Weaving Beyond the Binary, a special issue of the international peer reviewed journal, Textile: Cloth and Culture.
+Their work has been included in numerous museum exhibitions, with upcoming exhibitions including the Art in Embassies Program, Washington, DC; and Southeastern Center for Contemporary Art (SECCA), Winston-Salem, NC, The Threads We Follow, curated by Maya Brooks.

 Press